-Since March 2014, federal contractors have been required to meet hiring targets for protected veterans at a rate of 7% per year.
+Since March 2014, federal contractors have been required to meet hiring targets for protected veterans.
+The current federal benchmark rate for veteran hiring is 6.4% per year.
 Similar to the placement goals for women and minorities, if this goal is not met, the CU Anschutz must engage in effective outreach efforts to attract and employ protected veterans.
-For this Plan Year, we hired 2.3% veterans, falling short of the 7% goal but improving over the previous Plan Year by almost 1%.
+For this Plan Year, we hired 1.4% veterans, falling short of the 6.4% goal.
 As with the placement goals for women and minorities, this benchmark is not a quota or set-asides for hiring protected veterans.
 CU Anschutz will make a concerted effort during this Plan Year to recruit more veterans for employment.